Modder4869/discord-stuff/plugins/README.md

 # Plugins:
+## Tab Complete
+Adds tabcompletion for favorited emotes

+made by EshanKia, I only update it

 ## Start Online
 sets your status to Online on startup, handy for multiple clients or when you set yourself invisible on phone